emcniece/cordova-plugin-rssi/README.md

 # Cordova RSSI Plugin

-This plugin allows you to read WiFi RSSI from applications developed using PhoneGap/Cordova 3.0 or newer.
+This plugin allows you to read WiFi RSSI from applications developed using Cordova 3.0 or newer.

 Works on both Android and iOS platforms, but **will not pass the Apple App Store Review process**.